honestymoore/project1/README.md

 ### Version 3:
-    - As a user I want to be able to see an alert if I lose the game
+    - As a user I want to be able to have a start page
-    - As a user I want to be able to reset the game if I lose
+    - As a user I want to be able to see card pairs left over